Oneo64/Starlattice/Technology/PlasmaticWeaponry.md

 Instead of a bolt of supercompressed plasma, it shoots an intensely concentrated beam of light, otherwise known as a laser *(I can’t believe I have to explain this to people who think lasers are colourful bolts that fly)*.
 The colour of these weapons is always white, and they do not use a crystal core.

+Since laser projectors can heat up fast, militaries fire them for a few seconds at a time before letting them cool down.

 ## List of Missiles & Projectiles
 #### Crystal Warhead
 The warhead is tipped with an unstable crystal.
 When this crystal is struck, it releases a high amount of explosive plasma.
 The crystal on the tip of the warhead is actually connected to a larger piece in the middle of the missile, which is enclosed in a hard metal.
 Because the unstable crystal released a lot of plasma, this plasma is contained inside the missile.
 The missile cannot contain this much plasma, so the missile explodes.